Crown Equipment Corporation: Manufacturing facilities

-Crown has had its fair share of tragedy, too.
-In 2018, a man was struck by a forklift within their Plant 4 Paint Department.
-This man later died from his injuries.
-Due to this incident, Crown has taken a higher step in forklift safety.

 Crown products and services

-Crown manufactures narrow-aisle and very narrow-aisle stacking equipment, narrow aisle reach trucks, counterbalanced trucks, high-level stockpickers, turret trucks, walkie stackers, work assist vehicles, hand pallet trucks, powered pallet trucks, rider pallet trucks, and LP gas trucks.
+Crown manufactures narrow-aisle and very narrow-aisle stacking equipment, narrow-aisle reach trucks, counterbalanced trucks, high-level stockpickers, turret trucks, walkie stackers, work assist vehicles®, hand pallet trucks, powered pallet trucks, rider pallet trucks, and LP gas trucks.

-In 1972, Crown introduced its first rider stand-up counterbalanced (RC) truck, which featured a side stance position that allowed the driver, standing sideways, to see both forward and backward by turning his head.
+In 1972, Crown introduced its first rider stand-up counterbalanced (RC) truck which featured a side stance position that allowed the driver, standing sideways, to see both forward and backward by turning his head.
 Prior to the Crown RC Series, operators who wished to travel in reverse had to operate the controls from behind their backs.